outdoorbits/little-backup-box/README.md

 <li>2024-01-25: Enable using of graphic environment</li>
 <li>2024-01-19: Workaround to enable display with Raspberry Pi 5</li>
 <li>2023-12-29: Workaround to enable comitup with bookworm</li>
 <li>2023/09/17: When backing up from cameras, all connected cameras are backed up.
-This is restricted to the use of different models!
-Test carefully!
-Some smartphones use the same technical identifier even though the model is different.
-In this case, only one of these devices would be backed up!</li>
+Please check you logs or your mail reports after backup!</li>
 <li>2023/09/16: View image viewer: Support for tif images added</li>
 <li>2023/09/16: When backing up from USB, all connected USB partitions (except those of the target drive) are backed up.</li>
 <li>2023/08/24: Little Backup Box core files are nearly totally rewritten to python.
 This is a major step and the new version might be not stable yet but final tests have been very successfully.
 In <a href="#installation"><b>installation instructions</b></a> you find how to get this version.
 Please test and report.
 Thank you!</li>